dawsbot/react-pro-tips/README.md

 ```

 In the beginning, I find it easiest to do this for only the biggest routes.
 Find the biggest routes with [webpack-bundle-analyzer](https://github.com/webpack-contrib/webpack-bundle-analyzer) or [source-map-explorer](https://github.com/danvk/source-map-explorer)

+The "`webpackChunkName`" comment creates a named chunk.
+Without it, your buils has tens of files like `29.fda76583.chunk.js`.
+With this comment, you'll instead get `route-home-page.fda76583.chunk.js` 🙌

 #### Why?